-n nonths of raining) Awareness of and adherence to GMC professional requirements and global health perspectives Promotion of an open and transparent culture Engagement in career planning Ability to deal with complexity and uncertainty 1 -12 Practice follows GMC guidance.
-Prepares training portfolio in a timely manner for ARCP population health demographics and Shares information freely and appropriately.
-Engages in peer learning with emphasis on shared learning from mistakes Understands the remit of the four cellular pathology specialties and what being a good pathologist entails.
-Is positive about career choice Plans timing of exams.
-Recognises own limitations in practice.
-Seeks advice and help.
-Understands how pathology reports are worded in varied contexts 1 3-24 Adheres to GMC professional requirements health issues into a wider context based on up-to- date information and apply Learns reflectively from own mistakes and those of others.
-Takes an open approach regarding reporting errors Engages with training opportunities.
-Explores small specialty training opportunities Takes appropriate advice around sitting Part I FRCPath Anticipates when a straightforward pathological diagnosis may not be appropriate.
-Can seek an external opinion 2 discuss professional and honest working Takes a structured approach to assessing complex cases and writin reports to convey complexity, appropriate uncertainty and clinicopathological correlation
+Descriptor: Demonstrates or practises appropriate: Time (FTE months of training) Awareness of and adherence to GMC professional requirements Recognition of public health issues including population health, social determinants of health, and global health perspectives Engagement in career planning Ability to deal with complexity and uncertainty 1-12 Practice follows GMC guidance Prepares training portfolio in a timely manner for ARCP Aware of basic local, national and international population health demographics and national public health issues and appropriately Engages in peer learning with emphasis on shared learning from mistakes Understands the remit of the four cellular pathology specialties and what being a good pathologist entails Is positive about career choice Plans timing of exams Recognises own limitations in practice Seeks advice and help Understands how pathology reports are worded in varied contexts 13-24 Adheres to GMC professional requirements Can put general public health issues into a wider context based on up-to- date information and apply to clinical practice own mistakes and those of others Takes an open approach regarding reporting errors Engages with training opportunities Explores small specialty training opportunities Takes appropriate advice around sitting Part I FRCPath Anticipates when a straightforward pathological diagnosis may not be appropriate Can seek an external opinion 25-30 Can reflect on and discuss professional requirements Appraises relevant individual and public health using a range of available data Promotes a positive, open and honest working environment Begins to plan for further exams and to explore specialist practice Develops and plans SMART audit, research and education experience commensurate with interest Takes a structured approach to assessing complex cases and writing reports to convey complexity, appropriate uncertainty and clinicopathological correlation

-CiP 2: Able to work within ethical and legal frameworks across all aspects of clinical practice
+CiP 2: Able to work within ethical and legal frameworks across all aspects of clinical practice.

-Descriptor: Demonstrates or practices appropriate: Time (FTE months of training) Awareness of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaviour in accordance with ethical and legal requirements Ability to offer an apology or explanation Ability to advise clinicians and other health professionals on medico-legal issues, cognisant of national variations in practice.
-1-12 Engages with departmental induction and completes local statutory & mandatory training schedules.
-Adheres to local and national ethical guidance and Equality and Diversity legislation.
-Is open and honest about gaps in knowledge and clinical practice Aware of medico-legal issues related to pathology.
-Seeks advice from seniors.
-13-24 Signposts and retrieves National / Devolved legislation and legal responsibilities according to clinical or academic setting Adheres to ethical and legal requirements in a proactive fashion and seeks out advice as required Offers an apology or explanation when appropriate.
-Is aware of the local NHS trust / health board policies for complaints.
-Is aware of the role of medical indemnity.
-Can provide advice for most everyday scenarios and knows when to seek help.
-Supports peers and junior trainees in giving advice in a range of contexts 25-30 Practices in accordance with national and devolved legal frameworks with respect to human tissue and post-mortems, consent, confidentiality and safeguarding of vulnerable groups.
-Can apply ethical and legal requirements to general and more specific scenarios Supports and encourages junior trainees to be honest about mistakes and proactively offer an explanation or apology Can provide appropriate advice in more complex situations with supervision (e.g. relating to the use of human tissue, Coroner's and Procurator Fiscal Services).
+Descriptor: Demonstrates or practises appropriate: months of training) Awareness of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaviour in accordance with ethical and legal requirements Ability to offer an apology or explanation Ability to advise clinicians and other health professionals on medico-legal issues, cognisant of national variations in practice 1-12 Engages with departmental induction and completes local statutory and mandatory training schedules Adheres to local and national ethical guidance and equality and diversity legislation Is open and honest about gaps in knowledge and clinical practice Aware of medico-legal issues related to pathology Seeks advice from seniors 13-24 Signposts and retrieves national/devolved legislation and legal responsibilities according to clinical or academic setting Adheres to ethical and legal requirements in a proactive fashion and seeks out advice as required Offers an apology or explanation when appropriate Is aware of the local NHS trust/health board policies for complaints Is aware of the role of medical indemnity Can provide advice for most everyday scenarios and knows when to seek help Supports peers and junior trainees in giving advice in a range of contexts 25-30 Practises in accordance with national and devolved legal frameworks with respect to human tissue and post-mortems, consent, confidentiality and safeguarding of vulnerable groups Can apply ethical and legal requirements to general and more specific scenarios Supports and encourages junior trainees to be honest about mistakes and proactively offer an explanation or apology Can provide appropriate advice in more complex situations with supervision (e.g. relating to the use of human tissue, coroners and procurator fiscal services)

-CiP 3: Communicates effectively and is able to share decision making, whilst maintaining appropriate situational awareness, professional behaviours and judgement.
+CiP 3: Communicates effectively and is able to share decision making, while maintaining appropriate situational awareness, professional behaviours and judgement.